erdem-aslan/bus/README.md

 **_Fixed-sized:_**:

  This option requires constant amount of bytes to be prepended, lets say 4 bytes for regular ints, 8 bytes for int64.
-If you message's size fits in to 2 bytes, the rest of the bytes are obviously will be wasted over the wire.
+If your message's size fits in to 2 bytes, the rest of the bytes are obviously will be wasted over the wire.

 **_Dynamic-sized:_**: